 Robustly increasing compassion in future AI

-We’ve begun testing small batches of compassionate data for impact on belief robustness and are also building a benchmark to assess thoughtful, open-minded support for non-human welfare.
+We are also building a benchmark to assess thoughtful, open-minded support for non-human welfare.

 For more information on what we're training for see our Principles section.